Bradford Hundred Timeline

 1974 January: Bradford Urban District and Bradford & Melksham Rural Districts succeeded by West Wiltshire District Council

-1976: Westwood with Iford School opened
+1976: new Westwood with Iford School opened

 1979 December: Flood